UHDanke/gd_docs/bugs/bugs.md

 ## \[2.207\] Enter trigger portals

-Using Enter trigger effects on portals only affects the foreground layer of portal objects.
+Using Enter trigger effects on portals and other objects composed of multiple objects only affects the foreground layer of portal objects.

 ## \[2.207\] Legacy Enter triggers cannot be spawned